giditietz/rise_phonebook-yinon/README.md

 http://localhost:9000/api/contacts?page=0
 ```

-this will return the 10 first contacts.
+This will return the 10 first contacts (sorted by ID).
-To get the next ten contacts we should modify the page number in the query URL:
+To get the next ten contacts modify the page number in the URL query:

 ```
 http://localhost:9000/api/contacts?page=1
 ```

-To search in your contact list, we can add more params in the query
+To search in your contact list, add more params in the URL query
-(currently supporting first name and last name).
+(currently supporting first name and last name search).
-Let's say we want to see all the contact who have y in their first name.
+To get all the contact who have y in their first name.

 ```
 http://localhost:9000/api/contacts?first_name=y
 ```

-If we want to see all the contacts who have y in their last name.
+To get all the contacts who have y in their last name.

 ```
 http://localhost:9000/api/contacts?last_name=y